villano-lab/grav_project/notes/kitty/notes_on_parameters.md

 **Ups_d**
 - M/L Ratio of the disk.
-- We are definitely fitting for this; ;read our documentation to figure out how the `pref` relates to this
+- We are definitely fitting for this; read our documentation to figure out how the `pref` relates to this

 **R_c:**
 - We are fitting for this directly; no conversions necessary